invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     small goal = golecito
     super goal = golazo
     warehouse = bodega
-    mujeriego = womanizer
+    womanizer = mujeriego

+    special food = guisano
+    special food = chicatana
+    special food = escamole

+    when planning, keep in mind that many events are out of your control = no porque madruges, amanece mas temprano better to be on time than to be invited = mas vale que llegar a tiempo que ser invitado de honor adapt to your environment = as como fueres, as como vieres = a donde fueres, as lo que vieres better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino say good things about other people = el escupe al cielo, en la cara le caie rumors have some basis in truth = cuando el rio suena, es porque agua lleva

+    don't serve your own drink = nunca el burro se carga solo drink until dawn = hasta la madre no problem = no hay pedo
+    no problem = no hay falla

-    if you love her, let her go; if she returns, she is yours; if not, she never was = si amas a alguien déjalo libre; si regresa es tuyo; si no, nunca lo fue leave the water alone if you can't drink it = agua que no has de beber déjala correr
+    leave the water alone if you can't drink it = agua que no has de beber déjala correr what the eyes do not see, the heart does not feel = ojos que no ven, corazon que no siente if you love her, let her go; if she returns, she is yours; if not, she never was = si amas a alguien déjalo libre; si regresa es tuyo; si no, nunca lo fue don't bother me when I'm eating = yo so juan orrosco, cuando como, no conozco don't bother me when I'm working = en horas de trabajo, los amigos al carajo ? = borrego que chilla, piedre bocado
+    ? = tiene rabo, que le piscen

 French